SwiftKickMobile/TLIndexPathTools/README.md

 * Items do not need to be presorted by section.
 The data model handles organizing sections.
 * Changes to your fetch request are animated.
 So you can get animated sorting and filtering.
-* There is only one delegate method to implement (versus `NSFetchedResultsController`'s five).
+* There is only one delegate method to implement (versus five for `NSFetchedResultsController`).

 The basic template for using `TLIndexPathController` in a (table) view controller is as follows: